SalesforceLabs/OrgCheck/packages/orgcheck-sfdx-plugin/messages/global.md

 # check.summary
-Welcome in Org Check CLI plugin!
+Welcome to the Org Check CLI plugin!

 # check.description
-Welcome in Org Check CLI plugin!
+Welcome to the Org Check CLI plugin!

 # check.examples
-Welcome in Org Check CLI plugin!
+Welcome to the Org Check CLI plugin!